-Urge them to request that the Libraries purchase a copy to put on Reserve.
+Urge them to use the textbook lending program to request that the Libraries purchase a copy to put on Reserve.
 Faculty members can make request(s) using the Book Request Form.
 (Note: Scores and other materials that are used as course materials may be requested through this site.)
 Requests will be handled on a first come, first served basis and processing will occur throughout the semester, so requests should be made as soon as possible.

 8. Borrow or purchase course materials from another student who has previously taken the course.